futurice/Softala3SuperAdaCompany/README.md

 Once you have the code downloaded, follow the **[Setup guide](docs/SETUP.md)** to get started.

+Also in addition to the dependencies mentioned in the Setup guide, you will need Build Tools version 23.0.3.

 ##### Run unit tests
 ```
 $ npm test